jojala/sample-twitter-stream/README.md

 ## Goal
-Build an application that connects to the Tweets API and processes incoming tweets to compute the follow statistics:
+Build an application that connects to the Tweets API and processes incoming tweets to compute the following statistics:
 * Total number of tweets received
 * Average tweets per hour/minute/second
 * Top emojis in tweets